“You may not have worked for me, but I worked for everyone!”

 Things like “I think that…”, “you’ll need to go to the branch for that…”, “we’re not allowed to…” & a few other key phrases.

-But our biggest area of need was NOT submitting an investigation when we, indeed, should have.
+But our biggest area of concern was NOT when we submitted an investigation when we, indeed, shouldn’t have.

 I’d always freak out whenever I read completed customer satisfaction surveys where the customer experienced a problem.

-Not only was the satisfaction level in the teens (% of customers who were “very satisfied”, which is absolutely scary when you realize that we had our Immediate/Provisional functionality imbedded in our system functionality & regularly completed over 97% of all submitted investigations within 5 business days!!!), but on average, customers spoke to more than 6 Citibankers (including the branches) before their issue was finally resolved!
+Not only was the satisfaction level in the teens (% of customers who were “very satisfied”, which is absolutely scary when you realize that we had our Immediate/Provisional functionality imbedded in our system functionality & regularly completed over 97% of all submitted investigations within 3 business days!!!), but on average, customers spoke to more than 6 Citibankers (including the branches) before their issue was finally resolved!!!

 I would always wonder what the hell person #1, #2, #3, #4 & #5 did when they were contacted…what did they say, what did they do, how they set the customer’s expectations regarding the process, etc..